Bow Valley Pickleball Association

 We have implemented the following

 Novice 2.0 and Novice 2.5 will be scheduled to play at the same time.
-Mentored sessions will be identified as such on the weekly court schedule.
+Mentored sessions will be identified as such on the weekly court schedule - generally this is only offered during the outdoor season.
 All mentorship will be based on our Skills Matrix with common lesson plans used by all mentor volunteers.

 Moving Skill Levels

-Players who wish to move from Intermediate 3.0 to Advanced must demonstrate their skills and game strategy in a Challenge Round Robin with 3 established Advanced players.
+Advanced Challenge: Players who wish to move from Intermediate 3.0 to Advanced must demonstrate their skills and game strategy in a Challenge Round Robin with 3 established Advanced players.
 The Challenging Candidate will play a full round robin of 3 games during which time they must achieve a cumulative total of 21 points in order to achieve an Advanced designation.
-If not successful, players may challenge again after a three week period during which they have time to improve their skills.

 Also accepted for BVPA Advanced play are players who have previously achieved a 3.5 or higher rating through formal means such as a Tournament Rating from play at sanctioned tournaments, a recognized club rating from another pickleball club or a commensurate DUPR rating.
 Supporting documentation is required.

-Assessment Team: Rosie Neil, Doug Thomson, Helen Thomson, Neil Skaluba, Mike Layton and John Walker.
+Assessment Team: Rosie Neil, Doug Thomson, Helen Thomson, Sue Cowitz, Mike Layton